Final Battle (2018): Event

 Later, as Daniels posed on the second ropes as the crowd cheered for him, Bully Ray came into the ring and attacked him with a low blow.
 Ray called out Flip Gordon for their "I Quit" match.
 Gordon came to the match with the American flag.
 Ray grabbed Gordon's girlfriend who sat in the front row, and threatened to powerbomb her through a table in an attempt to make Gordon quit.
 Cary Silkin attacked Ray with a kendo stick, and as Ray was distracted, Gordon's girlfriend low blowed him.
 Silas Young attacked Gordon, and fought Colt Cabana and Cheeseburger who came to the aid of Gordon.
 In the climax, the lights went off and on, and the ECW legend The Sandman stood in the ring.
 He attacked Young with a kendo stick, and later handed it to Gordon, who hit Ray with it multiple times and forced him to quit.

 In the penultimate match, Jay Lethal defended the ROH World Championship against Cody (accompanied by Brandi Rhodes).
-Before the match begun, Cody did a promo where he insulted the crowd.
+Before the match begun, Cody did a promo where he announced he’s leaving Ring of Honor after his match.
 Lethal accidentally almost kicked the referee, Brandi used this opportunity and speared Lethal, and Cody pinned him for a near-fall.
 Brandi accidentally speared Cody and received the Lethal Injection from Lethal.
 Cody performed the Cross Rhodes for a near-fall.
 Cody locked a figure-four leglock and thought that he won, although Lethal never tapped.
 In the end, Lethal forced Cody to submit to a figure-four leglock of his own to retain the title.
-After the match, Scrull entered the ring and went face to face with Lethal, as the NWA World Heavyweight Champion Nick Aldis (accompanied by Camille), applauded from the ramp.
+After the match, Scrull entered the ring and went face to face with Lethal, as the NWA World Heavyweight Champion Nick Aldis (accompanied by Kamille), applauded from the ramp.